 Figure 1 Dose dependency in alcohol consumption and smoking in AP.
 (A) Light and heavy alcohol consumption and smoking groups and definitions.
 (B, C) Amylase and lipase levels on admission.
 (D) Prevalence of RAP and CP (%).
 (E) Proportion of local complications (%).
 (F, G) Amylase and lipase levels on admission.
-(H) Prevalence of RAP and CP (%).
-P<0.001, p=0.003.
-Pearson's χ^2 test and the Kruskal-Wallis rank sum tests were used.
+(H) Prevalence of RAP and CP (%). \P<0.001, \\p=0.003.
+Pearson's $\chi^2$ test and the Kruskal-Wallis rank sum tests were used.
 AP, acute pancreatitis; CP, chronic pancreatitis; RAP, recurrent AP.

-consumption are dose-dependently associated with amylase and lipase levels and with the prevalence of RAP and CP among AP patients.
+The patient population was divided into groups according to current amounts of smoking and alcohol consumption.
+We found that both smoking and alcohol consumption are dose-dependently associated with amylase and lipase levels and with the prevalence of RAP and CP among AP patients.
 Alcohol consumption was also linked to a higher rate of local complications (figure 1).

 Second, we examined the possible synergistic effect of these two risk factors.
 We arranged the cohort population into four groups based on current smoking and alcohol consumption status (figure 2).
 Smoking and drinking together are associated with the male sex and linked to the first AP episode 15 years earlier than non-smoking and non-drinking are.
 Analysing on-admission and outcome parameters between groups, we found that amylase and lipase levels are the lowest and the proportion of moderately severe cases are the highest in the smoking-drinking group, suggesting the most pancreatic tissue damage and local complications here.
-The highest proportion of patients with RAP was found in both smoking groups, and the largest percentage of CP patients was observed in the smoking-drinking population, suggesting a clear synergising effect of alcohol consumption and smoking and a highlighted importance of smoking in progression.
+The highest proportion of patients with RAP was found in both smoking groups, and the largest percentage of CP patients was observed in the smoking-drinking population, suggesting a clear synergising effect of alcohol consumption and smoking and

 Figure 2 Combined alcohol consumption and smoking groups in AP.
 (A) Groups.
-(B) Sex.
-P<0.001 in all comparisons.
-(C) Age.
-P<0.001 or p=0.001 in all comparisons.
+(B) Sex. \P<0.001 in all comparisons.
+(C) Age. \P<0.001 or p=0.001 in all comparisons.
 (D) Severity.
-Moderately severe p=0.003 vs NS-ND.
+Moderately severe \p=0.003 vs NS-ND.
 P=0.022 vs S-ND.
-(E) On admission amylase level.
-P<0.001 vs NS-ND.
-P<0.003 vs NS-ND. p<0.001 vs NS-ND, NS-D and S-ND.
-(F) On-admission lipase level.
-P<0.003 vs NS-ND, p<0.006 vs NS-D. P<0.001 vs NS-ND and NS-D. (G) Prevalence of recurrent AP.
-P=0.003 vs NS-ND. p=0.04 vs NS-D. p<0.001 vs NS-ND.
-(H) Prevalence of chronic pancreatitis.
-P<0.001 vs NS-ND, NS-D. Pearson's χ^2 test and the Kruskal-Wallis rank sum tests were used.
-AP, acute pancreatitis; NS-D: non-smoking-drinking; NS-ND: non-smoking-non-drinking.
+(E) On admission amylase level. \P<0.001 vs NS-ND. \\P<0.003 vs NS-ND. \\\p<0.001 vs NS-ND, NS-D and S-ND.
+(F) On-admission lipase level. \P<0.003 vs NS-ND, p<0.006 vs NS-D. \\P<0.001 vs NS-ND and NS-D. (G) Prevalence of recurrent AP. \P=0.003 vs NS-ND. \\p=0.04 vs NS-D. p<0.001 vs NS-ND.
+(H) Prevalence of chronic pancreatitis. \P<0.001 vs NS-ND, NS-D. Pearson's $\chi^2$ test and the Kruskal-Wallis rank sum tests were used.
+AP, acute pancreatitis; NS-D: non-smoking-drinking; NS-ND: smoking-non-drinking.